RasaHQ/rasa/docs/api/tensorflow_usage.rst

-:desc: Find out how to configure your environment for efficient usage of TensorFlow inside Rasa Open Source
+:desc: Find out how to configure your environment for efficient usage of TensorFlow inside Rasa Open Source.

 .. _tensorflow_usage: